This Broccoli Beef satisfies my craving for Chinese takeout but with less oil and sugar than what you’ll find at most restaurants.

 - 1 one-inch piece fresh ginger, peeled and grated

 - 1/2 yellow onion, sliced

 - 1 large head broccoli, cut into florets and blanched

-- cooked rice or cauliflower rice, for serving
+- cauliflower rice, or white rice, optional for serving

 - 1 tablespoon toasted sesame seeds

 - 3 scallions, sliced on the bias